top of page

 • Equine hock injection (per joint pair): £300–£600

-These prices typically include sedation, sterile preparation, drug administration, and post-procedure evaluation but may not include diagnostics such as imaging or follow-up treatments.
+These prices typically include sedation, sterile preparation, drug administration, and post-procedure evaluation.
+However, they may not cover diagnostics such as imaging or follow-up treatments.

 Pros and Cons of Joint Injections